-The terms for full forgiveness of a Second Draw loan remain similar to those of First Draw loans.
-The qualifications are contingent upon the borrower maintaining the same level of employee and compensation as required for the First Draw reference periods, and at least 60 percent of the proceeds having been spent on payroll costs.
+The terms of full forgiveness for a second draw loan remain similar to those of first draw loans.
+The qualifications are contingent upon the borrower maintaining the same level of full-time equivalents as required for the first draw reference periods, and at least 60 percent of the proceeds having been spent on payroll costs.
 Although most staffing companies should be able to satisfy the eligible cost requirement with payroll costs, it is worth noting the CAA has expanded the definition of qualifying non-payroll costs to include expenditures related to operations, property damage, covered supplier costs, and covered worker protection expenditures.
 Specific examples of eligible expenses under these new categories have not been provided and will likely be addressed in future IFRs and FAQs.

 The ERC is a refundable tax credit against certain employment taxes.
 Under the CARES Act, businesses were not eligible for the ERC if they participated in the PPP loan program.
 Fortunately, the CAA has removed this restriction as PPP borrowers may now also claim the ERC, provided they meet other criteria.
-One limitation on the use of the ERC is that, eligible wages used to meet the 60 percent payroll threshold for PPP loan forgiveness cannot also be used for the ERC.
+One limitation on the use of the ERC is that eligible wages used to meet the 60% payroll threshold for PPP loan forgiveness cannot also be used for the ERC.
 This incentivizes companies looking to take advantage of both the PPP and ERC to maximize the non-payroll costs for PPP forgiveness and make more eligible payroll available for the ERC.
 Recent FAQs have clarified that hazard pay does qualify as eligible wages under the ERC, which is welcomed news for staffing companies that offered temporary employees an increase in wage rates due to COVID-19.

 Companies are entitled to claim the Employee Retention Credit if they are private-sector businesses and tax-exempt organizations that carry on a trade or business during calendar year 2020 and either: